matze/wastebin/README.md

 ### API endpoints

-POST a new paste to the `/` endpoint with the following JSON payload:
+POST a new paste to the `/api` endpoint with the following JSON payload:

 ```
 {
   "text": "<paste content>",
   "extension": "<file extension, optional>",
+  "title": "<paste title, optional>",
   "expires": <number of seconds from now, optional>,
-  "burn_after_reading": <true/false, optional>
+  "burn_after_reading": <true/false, optional>,
+  "password": <password for encryption optional>,
 }
 ```